Breast Reduction London UK

 - What is the cost of breast reduction surgery, and what does it include?

-Ideal age for breast reduction
+The ideal age for breast reduction

 Our surgeons often get asked if there is an ideal age for breast reduction.
 In our practice, we treat a wide age range from those from 18 years of age through to women in their 30s, 40s or 50s.
-A breast reduction can significantly improve quality of life for many women and can reduce or eliminate the discomfort from having overly large breasts.
+A breast reduction can significantly improve the quality of life for many women and can reduce or eliminate the discomfort from having overly large breasts.

 For our younger patients, there are a number of valid clinical reasons to have the breast reduction procedure.